Zywave/booster/src/_areas/design-system/patterns/data-visualization.md

 ## Line charts

 Line charts are used to show change over time, comparisons, and trends.
 Use line charts when the number of data points is more than 30.
-For detailed documentation on line charts, view the `Data visualization design specs`.
+For detailed documentation on line charts, view the [design specs](https://xd.adobe.com/view/41b99309-6276-4988-95d6-adbff614ab54-14ea/screen/f1673b11-60f4-4df4-8c08-97bc2b8e6afa)

 ![line chart](/images/line-chart-example.svg "line chart")